 Examples of predictive maintenance

 In the late 40s, when predictive maintenance was still called condition-based maintenance, American railway companies were among the first to commercialize the concept.
 They used it to detect fuel and coolant leaks in the engine’s lubricating oil.

 Today, predictive maintenance is still widespread among railway companies worldwide.
 For instance, it assesses warning signs of equipment fatigue and hinders train standstills.

 Similarly, predictive maintenance is applied in many manufacturing industries to ensure production optimization.
-El-Watch has provided predictive maintenance systems for meat producers, lumber producers, and the transport industry, to mention a few.
+El-Watch has provided predictive maintenance systems for meat producers, lumber producers, restaurants, and farms, to mention a few.

 Related article: Sensors prevented machine breakdown at large lumber producer

-Offshore drilling companies also rely greatly on predictive maintenance since much of their underwater equipment lack visibility.
-These companies get reliable predictions on systems and equipment lifetimes by monitoring and collecting big data.
+Offshore drilling companies also rely greatly on predictive maintenance since much of their underwater equipment lacks visibility.
+These companies get reliable predictions on system and equipment lifetimes by monitoring and collecting big data.

 Neuron Vibration Sensor

 Neuron Vibration Sensor måler vibrasjonsnivå og overflatetemperatur hvert andre minutt.
 Sensoren har en innebygd magnet på baksiden for enkel installasjon.

 How IoT improves predictive maintenance